President of Ireland calls for ‘culture of peace’ on anniversary of Omagh bomb

 It will be followed by the ringing of a bell 32 times to reflect the 31 lives lost and an additional peal to remember all who have lost their lives through similar atrocities.

-President Michael D Higgins said: “As we recall with deep sadness the deaths and the injuries at Omagh, we should use this moment to recognise the many ways in which we are all connected and the many ways in which we have sought to make peaceful progress over the last two decades.
+“As we recall with deep sadness the deaths and the injuries at Omagh, we should use this moment to recognise the many ways in which we are all connected and the many ways in which we have sought to make peaceful progress over the last two decades," President Michael D Higgins said.

 “May we use this anniversary as we honour the victims, to re-emphasise the importance of building a culture of peace and tolerance on our island.”